-Here are some examples of parentified children.
+Here are some examples of parentified children assuming parental responsibilities.

-- responding to emotional needs of parent or siblings
+- Meeting the emotional needs of parents

-- preparing meals
+- Preparing meals

-- doing household chores, and handling financial matters
+- Handling financial matters

-- being responsible for siblings
+- Being responsible for younger siblings

 Effects on parentified children

 Parentified children, however, do not all suffer negative consequences in adulthood.
 There are sometimes positive outcomes15.
 Instrumental parentification appears to have less deleterious effects than emotional parentification.